How to get to Bruges and Ghent in a day from London

 So, is it back to London…?

-If you have to head back, the latest train you could get back to London would be around 7.30pm.
-If you fancy spending a bit more time…
+If you have to head back, the latest train you could get back to London from Brussels would be around 7.30pm.
+Check the timings as this may change based on the time of year.
+But if you fancy spending a bit more time…

 - All the stations have luggage lockers so if for some reason you’re carrying a little extra, you can leave your things there.
-As we decided to stay on in Brussels, we left our luggage at Brussels Midi/Zuid station.
+If you decide to stay on in Brussels, you can leave your luggage at Brussels Midi/Zuid station.

 - Eurostar occasionally has offers on some of its routes with tickets from £29 one-way.
 To make sure you know when these tickets get released, it’s worth signing up to its newsletter.